chiragsakhuja/lc3tools/docs/TEST.md

 A more in-depth description of each assignment can be found in the [Sample Assignments document](SampleAssignments.pdf).

-Assembly/binary solutions for each assignment (other than `nim`) are also provided in `src/test/tests/samples/solutions`.
+Assembly/binary solutions som assignments  are also provided in `src/test/tests/samples/solutions`.
 To verify the unit test's functionality, you may run the following from the root directory after [compiling the command line tools](BUILD.md#command-line-tools-and-unit-tests)